 - expertise in financial transactions and structures

-- project management support to deliver key project outcomes, and
+- project management support to deliver key project outcomes

-- collaboration with the financial markets and private sector institutions.
+- collaboration with the financial markets and private sector institutions, and

-In 2017-18, Queensland Treasury Corporation (QTC) delivered significant whole-of-State and client benefits, funded the State’s $7 billion borrowing program and realised an operating profit of $94 million from its capital market operations.
+In 2018–19, Queensland Treasury Corporation (QTC) delivered significant whole-of-State and client benefits, funded the State’s $8 billion borrowing program, and realised an operating profit of $126 million from its capital market operations.

 Funding the State

-- Strong returns and benchmark outperformance of QTC’s Capital Guaranteed Cash Fund, which remains one of the largest managed funds in Australia with $8.3 billion under management.
+- achieving strong returns from QTC’s Capital Guaranteed Cash Fund, which outperformed its benchmark and remains one of the largest managed funds in Australia with $8.45 billion under management.

-In 2017-18, QTC recorded an operating profit after tax from its capital markets operations of $94 million (2016-17: $129 million), mainly attributable to earnings on capital, plus fair value accounting gains associated with the management of QTC’s funding task and balance sheet.
+In 2018–19, QTC recorded an operating profit after tax from its capital markets operations of $126 million (2017–18: $94 million), mainly attributable to earnings on capital, including net unrealised market value gains associated with the financial instruments on QTC’s balance sheet.

 In the year under review, both Standard & Poor’s and Moody’s Investors Service reaffirmed Queensland’s and QTC’s credit ratings.
 QTC is rated AA+/A-1+/Stable and Aa1/P-1/Stable by Standard & Poor’s and Moody’s Investor Services respectively.
 These stable ratings are a key reason for continued demand from domestic and global investors for QTC debt.

 Value delivered for the State